3xBJ/hydeout-jekyll-starter/_drafts/events-or-how-i-stopped-worrying-and-love-the-clr.md

 ![](assets/img/chp2ILdelegateDeclaration.png)

-Yeah, a lot of code right?
+Yeah, a lot of code, right?
 The important thing here is that the compiler create 4 objects for us.

 * MyDelegate(Object @object, IntPtr method)
 * Invoke(int value)